-Except as described below, during the past three (3) years, there have been no transactions, whether directly or indirectly, between our company and any of our officers, directors, beneficial owners of more than 5% of our outstanding common stock or their family members that exceeded \$120,000.
+Except as described below, during the past three years, there have been no transactions, whether directly or indirectly, between our company and any of our officers, directors, beneficial owners of more than 5% of our outstanding common stock or their family members, that exceeded \$120,000.

 Effective June 25, 2012, the Company acquired certain 100% of the membership interests in 3D-ID, LLC ("3D-ID"), a limited liability company formed in Florida in February 2011 and owned by the Company's founders.
-Since this was a transaction between entities under common control, in accordance with Accounting Standards Codification ("ASC") 805, "Business Combinations", the Company recognized the net assets of 3D-ID at their carrying amounts in the accounts of the Company on the date that 3D-ID was organized, February 14, 2011.
+Since this was a transaction between entities under common control, in accordance with Accounting Standards Codification ("ASC") 805, "Business Combinations", Nxt-ID recognized the net assets of 3D-ID at their carrying amounts in the accounts of Nxt-ID on the date that 3D-ID was organized, February 14, 2011.
+Our corporate headquarters are in Melbourne, FL.

-Dr. Michael Remedios is a director of the Company and the Chief Technical Officer of WorldVentures with which we completed a strategic transaction on December 31, 2015 (see "Private Placement of Securities").
-We do not consider Dr. Remedios to be a related party as he is not an executive officer or a member of WorldVentures and is employed in a technical role.
-In addition, Dr. Remedios recused himself from any involvement or voting in the transaction between WorldVentures and the Company other than to provide input at a technical level.
+Dr. Michael Remedios is a director of the Company and the Chief Technical Officer of WVH with whom we completed a strategic transaction on December 31, 2015 (see note 7).
+We do not consider Dr. Remedios to be a related party as he is not an executive officer or a member of WVH and is employed in a technical role.
+In addition, Dr. Remedios recused himself from any involvement or voting in the transaction between World Ventures and the Company other than provide input at a technical level.